OxidizeLabs/ferrite/README.md

-# TokamakDB (tkdb)
+# Ferrite

-A Rust-native OLTP database focused on memory safety, high-concurrency, and first-class observability.
-TokamakDB combines a NUMA-aware, async execution engine with rigorous transaction control to deliver predictable low-latency throughput under contention.
+A Rust-native database management system built on proven DBMS techniques.
+Ferrite combines decades of database research with Rust's memory safety and performance guarantees to deliver a reliable, high-performance storage engine.

+## Philosophy

+Databases are a solved problem at the architecture level.
+What wasn't solved was implementing them safely and efficiently.
+Rust changes that equation.
+Ferrite is built on proven database techniques—buffer management, B+ trees, write-ahead logging, MVCC—implemented with Rust's safety guarantees.

 ## Highlights

 - Memory-safe by design (Rust, no unsafe in critical paths)
-- NUMA-aware scheduling and data locality
+- Proven DBMS techniques with modern implementation
 - Async execution with backpressure
 - Robust concurrency control and crash recovery
 - Deep observability: structured logs, tracing-ready, metrics hooks